tytydraco/yessleep/out/Ankle_Biter_Kilroys_Last_Job.md

 I guess Kilroy had more of a killer instinct than even someone like me.
 It hadn’t taken her long to move on from the inherent horror of this situation, and get back to the job.
 The job is the job, after all.

-Unable to take my eyes off the mourning, faceless, creature I had a perfect view of its faceless head snapping backward in a spray of dark liquid as Kilroy took her shot.
+Unable to take my eyes off the mourning creature, I had a perfect view of its faceless head snapping backward in a spray of dark liquid as Kilroy took her shot.

 Arthur went flying backward from the impact, slamming into the living room wall.
 That snapped me out of it.
 Whatever that thing was, we weren’t safe here.
 We had been thrust into something that we weren’t prepared for.